 It is important that investors have confidence in the company and how it is managed, given their investment in our business.
-We provide regular updates to debt and equity investors so they can be assured that the company is being managed responsibly.
+We provide regular updates to debt investors and equity investors of UUG so they can be assured that the company is being managed responsibly.
 Increasingly, this includes environmental, social and governance updates alongside financial and performance data as investors take a broader view of value and risk.

-UUG's AGM provides a chance for any UUG shareholders to engage with its board of directors and hold them to account.
-As UUG's only direct subsidiary and holding company for the rest of the United Utilities group, this engagement between UUG shareholders and its board has a direct impact on the company.
+UUG's AGM provides a chance for any shareholder to engage with our board of directors and hold them to account.

-Through the group's investor relations programme, we actively engage with shareholders and analysts who write reports on our company and industry.
-Regular engagement activities are supplemented by ad hoc events such as capital market days.
+Through UUG's investor relations programme, we actively engage with shareholders and analysts who write reports on our company and industry.
+Regular engagement activities are supplemented by ad hoc events such as capital markets days.